immortalvm/ivm-implementations/README.md

 `check` works as `as-run`, except that the final stack is compared to an expected list of numbers written in the file itself.

-If an "arg file" is specified, its contents is appended to the binary before running it.
+If an "arg file" is specified, its contents is considered a list of (little-endian) 64-bit integers, accessible via the get_parameter statement.
 Thus, this is a form of 'command line argument'.
 If an "output dir" is also specified, then any output (image and sound files) will be written to this directory.
-At this point, it is recommended to use an empty directory (as any contents may get overwritten).
+For now, it is recommended to use an empty directory (as any contents may get overwritten).
 If no output dir is provided, any output will be discarded.

 ### Dependencies, projects and builds